J-1 Visa Policy Jobs

 Audit the two-year home residency requirement early

-Government Visitor and some Specialist J-1 participants are subject to the two-year home residency requirement, which bars H-1B or green card applications until fulfilled or waived.
+Government Visitor and some Specialist J-1 participants are subject to the two-year home residency requirement, which bars H-1B visa or green card applications until fulfilled or waived.
 Determine your status before accepting a placement so your longer-term U.S. work plans stay intact.

 Prepare a detailed training plan before the offer stage